 It comes with a wide range of call features

-These same features are also available with hosted Voice over Internet Protocol systems, including call transfer, call hold, call forwarding, call hunt, auto-attendant phone menus, conference calling, and more.
+These same features are also available with VoIP for small business, such as call transfer, call hold, call forwarding, call hunt, auto-attendant phone menus, conference calling, and more.

-No internet, no VoIP
+No internet, no VoIP benefits

 Latency issues can be a concern

 Due to the bandwidth requirements of VoIP solutions, users may sometimes experience lagging, delays, or dropped calls.

 Power interruptions could disrupt VoIP communications